GaloyMoney/react-native-geetest-module/README.md

 # react-native-geetest-module

-A React Native GeeTest module for gt3 that can protect server endpoints.
+A React Native Geetest module for gt3 that can protect server endpoints.

 ## Installation